wfcommons/WfCommons/docs/source/analyzing_instances.rst

     }

-Workflow analysis summaries can then be used to develop :ref:`workflow-recipe-label`, in which themselves are used to :ref:`generate realistic synthetic workflow traces
+Workflow analysis summaries can then be used to develop :ref:`workflow-recipe-label`, in which themselves are used to :ref:`generate realistic synthetic workflow instances
 <generating-workflows-label>`.

 Probability distribution fits can also be plotted by using the